greg-raven/grus/_posts/2017-06-21-thank-you-for-supporting-concealed-carry-reciprocity.md

 As stated in The Wall Street Journal recently:

-> “Had Rep. Scalise and his security team not been present, congressman and their aides would have been easy pickings until local police arrived.”
+> "Had Rep. Scalise and his security team not been present, congressman and their aides would have been easy pickings until local police arrived."

-“It would have been a bloodbath,” said Rep. Joe Barton, one of the cosponsors of the bill.
+"It would have been a bloodbath," said Rep. Joe Barton, one of the cosponsors of the bill.

 Thank you again for your support of this important legislation.